cnlohr/badderapple/README.md

 But admittedly, you do need to store the tree somehow.
 For small amounts of data like 32 bytes, it's likely this would eat any of the possible savings.
 But for larger data sets, the size of the tree is miniscule compared to the data.

-Huffman coding can be very fast and extremely to decode, since you just need to encode a tree... and it's provably optimal.
+Huffman coding can be very fast and extremely simple to decode, since you just need to encode a tree... and it's provably optimal.
 In that for fixedindiviual symbols, you can mathematically prove that it the most compressed you can make a data stream.
 And for most of my life, I thought that's where the story stopped.
 The thing is...
 It turns out there's a different theoretical limit.
 I hadn't learned about until my friend Lyuma brought to my attention arithematic coding.
 Which could approach this other theoretical limit.

 In the companion simulator for badder apple, you can see the huffman trees that are used for decoding all the notes, and their lengths, and time to next note in the song.
 Anywhere there's an uptick in the scrub bar, you can click on it then watch as the huffman tree is navigated.
 Starting at the center of the tree, each bit is read from the input stream and if it's a 1 it goes down the white edge, if it's a 0 it goes down the black edge.
 Once a leaf node is detected, the traversal stops.